tilemill-project/tilemill/platforms/virtualbox/README.md

 Restart VM.
 Unity will likely fail - no problem.

-Optional: Install guest additions for copy/paste between host/guest and nicer screen resising.
+Optional: Install guest additions for copy/paste between host/guest and nicer screen resizing.

 Then on the guest open a terminal and do: